 Cafe, Contemporary, Oceanian, Fusion, Vegetarian, Vegan, Gluten-free, $$$

 Taste Fiji pretty much ticks all the boxes when it comes to determining the best place to eat/best coffee/best pastries in Fiji.
 This cafe is open for breakfast and lunch every day, and dinner on Friday nights only.
 It’s hard to put your finger on what hits you first when you enter; the handmade doughnuts and meringues, or the smell of the fresh barista-made coffee.
 The menu is extensive all day, with a strong focus on local produce.

 Cafe O, which is also a catering company, has two locations in Nadi, one in Martintar and the other in Denarau.
 The interior is light, modern and airy with indoor and outdoor dining.
 Cafe O offers great coffee as well as a range of freshly blended smoothies and juices.
 Open for breakfast, brunch and lunch, it prides itself on being a place to relax with good coffee, friendly staff and modern Pacific cuisine.

 Lulu Bar & Cafe

-Cafe, Restaurant, Bar, Contemporary, Japanese, Seafood, Fast Food, Sushi, $$$
+Bar, Cafe, Restaurant, Contemporary, Japanese, Seafood, Fast Food, Sushi, Australian

 Lulu Bar & Cafe is widely accepted as one of the best places for coffee in Nadi with service to match.
 Located in Denarau next to the passenger terminal, it is a popular spot for a caffeine hit for tourism workers as well as tourists waiting to board their boat.
 With views out to the port, Lulu Bar & Cafe is situated in a prime location to observe the comings and goings within the harbour.
 It offers both indoor and outdoor dining and is open for breakfast, lunch and dinner with variety of cuisine, including an extensive sushi and sashimi menu.